cuthbertLab/music21/buildDoc/rst/usingEclipse.rst

 Errors concerning additional packages may appear; if so, refer to :ref:`installAdditional` to install them.
 Most modules in music21 will still function without them, however.
 If other errors persist, contact the music21 staff for assistance: http://groups.google.com/group/music21list

-Once you have verified that the install completed successfully, head to: :ref:`quickStart`
+Once you have verified that the install completed successfully, open music21/configure.py and follow the prompts, if you have not done so already.
+See :ref:`environment` for more information on configuring user settings.
+Otherwise, head to: :ref:`quickStart`